Hey, I'm Alethea—and I'm a

 Great freaking question.

-While there are SO many benefits to good website copy, here are six that are super duper important.
+While there are SO many benefits to good website copy, here are five that are super duper important.

 1 – Makes it Clear What You Sell